For as the soil makes the sprout come up

 and praise spring up before all nations. — Isaiah 61:11

-Next, we began to pick ourselves up and move on.
+Following the 9th of Av, we began to pick ourselves up and move on.
 The message of this entire ten-week period is encapsulated in one verse from this week’s reading: “For as the soil makes the sprout come up and a garden causes seeds to grow, so the Sovereign LORD will make righteousness and praise spring up before all nations.”

 Just as mud and rain are needed for flowers to blossom and vegetation to grow, so, too, all our suffering is for the purpose of growth so that we can blossom and thrive.
 When we are covered with dirt in life, we can see it as if we are being buried or we can see it as though we are being planted.
 The difference between being buried and being planted is whether or not we will grow.
 The mud and the rain will keep us buried if we let it.
-But God wants us to use them as the blessings that they really are; they are the necessary components for a seed to turn into something great.
+But God wants us to use our sufferings as the blessings that they really are; they are the necessary components for a seed to turn into something great.

 You might be familiar with the story in Exodus about when the children of Israel were traveling into the desert and they came upon bitter waters.
 The Jewish sages comment that through this particular episode, God taught Moses how to pray.